wagenadl/escope/README.md

 individually acquired single sweeps can be saved.
 A Python module is included to conveniently load saved data for further analyis.

-Through its “ESpark module”, EScope can output a variety of pulse waveforms either singly or in programmable trains.
+Through its “Stimuli” module, EScope can output a variety of pulse waveforms either singly or in programmable trains.
 Up to four analog or digital channels can be driven concurrently.
 The software displays previews of the signals to be generated making it particularly easy